Autonomous Security Intelligence - A Critical Examination

 - Anomaly detection: Flag sudden configuration changes or new exposures

-Unlike static scanners that treat each finding in isolation, ASI understands network topology and can recommend actions that balance security with availability.
+Unlike static scanners that treat each finding in isolation, orchestrator intelligence can reason about network topology and propose actions that balance security with availability.
+Proposing is not the same as executing.

 4. Compliance Layer

-- Maps scan findings to control gaps automatically
+- Map scan findings to control gaps automatically

-- Generates compliance reports tailored to regulatory requirements
+- Generate compliance reports tailored to regulatory requirements

-Emerging on-chain reputation systems could feed ASI with additional context:
+Emerging on-chain reputation systems could provide additional context:

 - Validator performance history (uptime, slashing events)